sebasmos/sebasmos.github.io/cv.md

 - *10/2013 - Present*. **General Director & CEO**.
 I serve as an astronomy interpreter and public speaker, overseeing financial resources and logistics at the Astronomical Observatory Francisco José de Caldas, Colombia.
 ### EDUCATION

-- *2020 - 2022*. **MSc.
-Joint Master in Image Processing and Computer Vision** [[**IPCV**](http://ipcv.eu/)][[News](https://www.unicauca.edu.co/versionP/noticias/egresados/egresado-de-unicauca-obtiene-grado-de-maestr%C3%ADa-de-triple-titulaci%C3%B3n-de-universidades-de-francia-hung)].
+- *2020 - 2022*. **Joint Master on Image Processing & Computer Vision (IPCV) - Awarded Erasmus Mundus Joint Master Scholarship** [[**IPCV**](http://ipcv.eu/)][[News](https://www.unicauca.edu.co/versionP/noticias/egresados/egresado-de-unicauca-obtiene-grado-de-maestr%C3%ADa-de-triple-titulaci%C3%B3n-de-universidades-de-francia-hung)].
 Awarded a full scholarship from the Erasmus Mundus Joint Master (EMJM).
 This program involved collaboration among The University of Bordeaux, the Autonomous University of Madrid, and Peter's Catholic University of Pazmany. **Location**: Spain - France - Hungary.
 - *01/2022 - 08/2022*. **Machine Learning Intern** at Harvard University.
 I contributed to the Hanspeter Pfister Lab by improving instance segmentation and deep clustering models for cancer cell discovery, utilizing the FASRC Computing Cluster (HPC).
 I had the privilege of collaborating with esteemed researchers such as Siyu Huang, Edward Novikov, and Hanspeter Pfister at the *Harvard John A. Paulson School of Engineering and Applied Sciences*.
 - *2020*. **Data Scientist** at [Correlation One.
 DS4A/Colombia 4.0](https://www.credential.net/de069f81-eb59-48eb-96d6-337d9561632a#gs.o9m4gx).
 Data Science for All (DS4A)/Colombia 2.0, highly tailored program focused on Data Science and Artificial Intelligence - Sponsored by The Ministery of Information and Communication Technologies of Colombia (MinTIC) with Correlation One